 when we don't properly reward

-our brothers and sisters in Christ for their service to the Kingdom of God, we condemn ourselves.
+our brothers and sisters in Christ for their service and dedication to the Kingdom of God, we condemn ourselves.
 It is an indication that we are not walking faithfully in the Lord

 as we should, for if we

-don’t respect the faith other others, how can we respect our own? respect
+don’t respect the faith other others, how do we respect our own?
+Respect

 and reputation